Silveere/fabric-lite/README-modrinth.md

 ## Description

 Fabric Lite* is a "lightweight" (50+ mods) vanilla-compatible modpack with optimization mods and sane defaults.
 It comes bundled with well-known mods, including Sodium, Iris, and Continuity.
-Mod-bundled resource packs, such as those required for Continuity to work, are enabled by default.
-It is configured with options for Minecraft as well as the bundled mods that are, IMHO, better than the default.
+Built-in resource packs, such as the ones provided by Continuity, are enabled by default.
+The modpack changes a few options in both Vanilla Minecraft and the mods to provide a more streamlined experience.

-(The name "Fabric Lite*" is not set in stone.
-I might rename it to something like "YetAnotherFabricPack", to emphasize how original I am for making another OptiFine clone pack)

 I mainly created this because I was unhappy with the myriad of other modpack choices, and I was sick of constantly recreating the same "modpack" in my launcher each time a new version came out, forgetting some mods, changing a bunch of settings, forgetting other settings, only to realize I forgot to download shaders.